oezg/WordleClone/README.md

 # WordleClone
 Implementation of a Wordle clone in Python
+To run the game, copy the wordle.py and the sgb-words.txt files into a directory.
+Type
+    python3 wordle.py
+in the command line after changing directory into the folder, into which you have copied the files.

 The basis for my version of Wordle is the file sgb-words.txt.
 It contains more than 5.700 five letter words.
 This file is accessible at https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt